 Their family policies are fairly standard.
 I do like the child seat option for children under 3 – my Miss Z is still a small girl even at 5 and I really could have used a better fitting device than a standard lap belt when she was smaller, without the hassle of bringing car seats on board.

-Disclaimer: The information provided on this page is informational only, gathered from public sources and correct at the time of going to print (May 2015).
+Disclaimer: The information provided on this page is a guide only, gathered from public sources and correct at the time of going to print (May 2015 – updated January 2019).
 Please consult the airline’s own website before booking any family travel with this airline.
 This review is not an endorsement of Cathay Pacific’s services and I am in no way affiliated with the airline.
 For further information on airline ratings used and airline alliances, please consult my introductory article here.